-Step Act ion

-1 Throw open the points and using your half mm gauge, check for minimum clearance between the switch point and every switch plate.
+Step A ction 1 Throw open the points, and using your half mm gauge, check for minimum clearance between the switch point and every switch plate.
 Mark those locations that do not have the minimum clearance.
 2 At those marked locations, make your adjustments.
-First raising the rollers to the minimum amount necessary.
+First, raise the rollers to the minimum amount necessary.
 3 Measure the gap.

-4 Reset the HPO.
+4 Check the HPO on all rollers and adjust if necessary as per Steps 3 and 4 of Table 013-03.
+End of Table